Helpful tips for a holiday with your dog

 Last but not least

-Not wanting to go on holiday with your four-legged friend does not necessarily make you a bad dog owner.
-Depending on your destination and what you want to do there, you are not always doing your dog a favour by taking them with you.
-But if they have to stay at home, then the best thing you can do is leave them with a friend or relative who knows and respects your dog and who can also handle them properly.
+If you choose to have them stay at home, then the best thing you can do is leave them with a friend or relative who you can trust, knows and respects your dog, and can be trusted to care for them properly.
 This means you can all have a relaxing time.

 Product recommendation